QUARANTINE ZONES ARE SPLITTING COMMUNITIES NEEDLESSLY.

 I also note that the extent and definition of ‘quarantine’ has never been interpreted by the High Court, notwithstanding the eminent legal opinion above, and that this is not the time for esoteric constitutional referrals.

 Nevertheless, the consequences of continuing the application of State-based quarantine is worrying.
 Things are not going well.
-Without a vaccine, this pandemic is going to continue, and the current situation is going to recur.
+Without a vaccine, this pandemic is going to continue, and the current outbreaks are going to recur.

-Clarity about ultimate responsibility is needed to avoid delays, address resourcing differences between States and deliver effective coordination at scale.
+Clarity about ultimate responsibility is needed to reduce the impact, avoid delays, address resourcing differences between States and deliver effective coordination at scale.
 Local knowledge and priorities need to be considered and not ignored because of jurisdictional difficulties.

-Here are few more examples of absurdity of not basing quarantine zones on communities of interest and economic integration.
+Shared responsibility is a dangerous myth being pursued by both the States and the Commonwealth.
+The lines of responsibility should be clearer in order to reduce the number of chiefs, jurisdictional blame, and cost shifting.
 Contagion is like a very fast fire and, just like fire, early response and containment is essential.
-It should be on scientific information, best local information, and minimal politics.
-The lines of responsibility should be clear to reduce the number of chiefs, jurisdictional blame, and cost shifting.
-The Commonwealth should accept the responsibility for quarantine which the Constitution says it has.
+It should be based on scientific information, best local information, and minimal politics.
+The Commonwealth should accept the responsibility for Quarantine as written in the Constitution.